Mustard (album): Background and recording

 When writing material for the album, Wood explained he would consider the instrumentation he desired to use on specific songs and then "just build it up track by track and see how it goes".
 In a contemporary interview, he said he worked better under pressure, and would finish writing tracks in the studio.
 The only other contributors to the album were vocalists Annie Haslam, who appears on "The Rain Came Down on Everything", and Phil Everly, who appears on "Get On Down Home".
-The later had been influential on Wood, who had previously recreated the sound of Everly's group the Everly Brothers during part of the "Rock Medley" on Boulders.
+The latter had been influential on Wood, who had previously recreated the sound of Everly's group the Everly Brothers during part of the "Rock Medley" on Boulders.
 Wood achieved the recording of what resembles a choir by playing "a sort of musical chairs", according to Jack Lewis of the Daily Mirror.
 The musician explained: "I hopped into one chair and sang.
 Then I sat in another and harmonised.
 I kept doing this with twenty-five chairs.
 Then I mixed it and got a good choir sound.
 I suppose I could have hired the Luton Girls, but I enjoy doing it this way."
 The album was completed in 1975 in time for release in the Christmas market, where Wood had fared well previously.